 Students should be advised that while US federal eligibility may allow them to continue to apply for aid, individual academic progress rules may impact the student’s ability to continue to receive aid.

 Students who have been placed on federal aid warning and have successively met the academic standing requirements for the following semester will have the financial aid warning status removed.
 Students who have been placed on warning and did not meet the academic standing requirements the following semester will have their aid suspended.
-Student will be notified of the suspension in writing by email.
+Students will be notified of the suspension in writing via their ACG email account.

-Students who have had their aid suspended can reapply for federal aid in future semesters if they eventually meet the SAP requirements.
+Students who have had their aid suspended can reapply for federal aid in future semesters/trimesters if they eventually meet the SAP requirements.

 Students may appeal their suspension of aid as outlined below.